When snoring gets serious

 - Heart attack

 - High blood pressure

 If you have been diagnosed with sleep apnea and have been unsuccessful with CPAP treatment, we would love to speak with you about sleep apnea treatment at Coastal Cosmetic Family Dentistry®.
 We may be able to fit you with a custom oral appliance that you wear like a mouth guard during sleep, that gently shifts the bottom jaw forward to prevent the airway from collapsing, allowing you to breathe comfortably throughout the night.
 Oral appliance therapy can give you back your nights, your days, your health, and your life!

-If you have any questions about sleep apnea, or would like to reserve a consultation for an oral appliance to treat your sleep apnea with your Bolivia dentist or Oak Island dentist – Dr. Michelakis, Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, or Dr. Dobransky – please contact us at Coastal Cosmetic Family Dentistry® today at (910) 933-2408.
+If you have any questions about sleep apnea, or would like to reserve a consultation for an oral appliance to treat your sleep apnea with your Bolivia dentist or Oak Island dentist – Dr. Wilharm, Dr. Harrington, Dr. Miller, Dr. Hohl, Dr. Dobransky, or Dr. Strubin – please contact us at Coastal Cosmetic Family Dentistry® today.